jjsullivan5196/wvkbd/README.md

 audio/haptic feedback, a feature explicitly out of scope for wvkbd.
 To achieve this, simply pipe wvkbd's output through the external tool
 [clickclack](https://git.sr.ht/~proycon/clickclack):

-`$ wvkbd-mobileintl -l simple,special,emoji -o | clickclack -V -f keypress.wav`
+`$ wvkbd-mobintl -l simple,special,emoji -o | clickclack -V -f keypress.wav`

+Another output mode, `-O` will let the keyboard output keys which are swiped over.
+It can be used by an external program, such as [swipeGuess](https://git.sr.ht/~earboxer/swipeGuess) to get swipe-typing support.

+`$ wvkbd-mobintl -O | swipeGuess.sh words.txt | completelyTypeWord.sh`

 ## Contribute